 What evidence should remain after CI/CD runs?

-For an AI-assisted workflow, the evidence pack should connect the software change to the operational action.
+For an AI-assisted workflow, the evidence packet should connect the software change to the operational action.

 - the agent or workflow involved,